Zhuhai: Sports facilities

 Zhuhai is the first city in China to have constructed a motor racing circuit.
 The Zhuhai International Circuit was built in 1996 and is located at Jinding, near the border to Zhongshan.
 ZIC has held the BPR Global GT Endurance Series in 1996, the FIA GT Championship in 1997, 1999, 2004 and 2005.
 It hosted the championship's 2007 opening round on 24 and 25 March.
 ZIC had planned to host a round of the Champ Car World Series on 20 May 2007, but agreement was not reached.
 ZIC held an A1GP race in 2007 for the first time in series' history.
 ZIC became the first venue in China to host the Intercontinental Le Mans Cup on 7 November 2010 when the 2010 1000 km of Zhuhai was staged.

 Zhuhai has also a new tennis center which hosts WTA Elite Trophy, the last tournament of the year for players that are in the top 20 but did not qualify to WTA Finals.

+There is the Zhuhai Stadium that is used for football matches.